Resumes

 City of Sammamish – non-represented employees

-City of Sea Tac, WA, involving both represented and non-represented employees; support for negotiations with AFSCME
+City of Sea Tac, WA – represented and non-represented employees; support for negotiations with AFSCME

 Island Transit, Coupeville, WA – non-represented employees